fiatconnect/fiatconnect-sdk/CONTRIBUTING.md

 contribute where you see appropriate.
 We encourage you to PR \(pull request\) your work regularly and often to solicit feedback and to ensure everyone has an idea of what you’re working on.
-If you’ve just started, we suggest creating a Draft PR and converting it to an Open PR when you are ready.
+If you’ve just started, we suggest creating a PR with “WIP” \(Work In Progress\) in the title and let us know when it’s ready to review in the comments.

 ### Code of Conduct